 Biodiversity, the number of different species, plants, animals and fungi, are affected by factors such as:

 AU’s buildings in Aarhus are spread across a unique campus area, with the University Park (at approx. 200,000 m2) as its important centre.
-The University Park is made up of lakes, green hills and solitary oak trees, and it enjoys a special status as a cultural environment with a high preservation value.
+The University Park is made up of lakes, green hills and solitary oak trees, and it enjoys a special status as a cultural environment with a high preservation value and with several listed buildings and areas.
 This imposes certain limitations on which areas in the park can be allocated to biodiversity projects.

-It is important that students, employees and the city’s residents are still able to stroll through and enjoy green areas, and that the park can be used for large events.
+It is important that students, employees and the city’s residents are still able to stroll through and enjoy green areas, and that the University Park can be used for large events.

 The following areas have already been designated as areas of biodiversity.